 TOSHIBA Desktop Assist TOSHIBA Desktop Assist is a graphical user interface that provides access to specific tools and TOSHIBA utilities and applications that make the use and configuration of the computer easier.

-To access this utility, click Desktop -&gt; Desktop Assist . --------------------------- --
+To access this utility, click Desktop -> Desktop Assist.

-TOSHIBA Display Utility TOSHIBA Display Utility includes Desktop Text Size utility, Split Screen utility and Other Settings.
+TOSHIBA Display Utility TOSHIBA Display Utility includes Desktop Text Size utility, Split Screen utility and Resolution+ settings.
 Desktop Text Size allows you to make the text size bigger or smaller on the desktop according to your usage and favorite.
 You can change the text size on the display and on the title bar of windows by changing the scaling of the text size.
 When the scaling is smaller, more information will appear on the display simultaneously but the text size becomes smaller.
 When the scaling is larger, less information will appear on the display simultaneously but the text size becomes larger.
 You can install Split Screen utility by yourself.
 Split Screen utility enables you to create multiple display zones on a screen and to fit the active windows to within those zones.
+Resolution+ is an image processor that performs high-quality image enhancements such as Color Correction and Sharpness on video playbacks.
+This feature is only provided with some models.
 To access this utility, click Desktop -&gt; Desktop Assist -&gt; Tools &amp; Utilities -&gt; Display Utility .
-For details on Desktop Text Size utility and Split Screen utility, see the help file.
-TOSHIBA Password Utility This utility allows you to set a password in order to restrict access to the computer.
-To access this utility, click Desktop -&gt; Desktop Assist -> Tools & Utilities -> Password Utility TOSHIBA System Settings This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
-To access this utility, click Desktop -&gt; Desktop Assist -> Tools & Utilities -> System Settings.
-TOSHIBA HDD Accelerator TOSHIBA HDD Accelerator is a utility that can improve hard drive access performance by using part of the main memory of the computer as a cache.
-To access this utility, click Desktop -&gt; Desktop Assist -&gt; Tools &amp; Utilities -&gt; System Settings - &gt; HDD Accelerator .
-TOSHIBA VIDEO PLAYER This software is provided for playback of DVD Video.
-To access this utility, click Desktop -&gt; Desktop Assist -&gt; Media &amp; Entertainment -&gt; TOSHIBA VIDEO PLAYER .
-For details on how to use TOSHIBA VIDEO PLAYER, see the help file.
+For details on this utility, see the help file.
+TOSHIBA Password Utility This utility allows you to set a password in order to restrict access to the computer. to restrict access to the computer.
+To access this utility, click Desktop -> Desktop Assist -> Tools & Utilities -> Password Utility.
+This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
+Utility TOSHIBA System to restrict access to the computer.
+To access this utility, click Desktop -> Desktop Assist -> Tools & Utilities -> Password Utility.
+This utility allows you to customize your hardware settings according to the way you work